mlhartme/stool/client/documentation.md

 characters or digit or dashes, it's rejected otherwise because it would cause problems with urls or Kubernetes objects that contain the name. *name* may also include an underscore `_`, which will be substituted by the last segment of the image; this is required if you create multiple stages and the command-line can only specify a single name.

+Specify `-wait` to wait for pods to become available before returning from this command.

 Reports an error if a stage already exists.
 Or omits stages creation if the `-optional` option is specified.